Skip to content

 • Tingling and numbness

 To diagnose neuropathic pain, a doctor will conduct an interview and physical exam.
-He or she may ask questions about how you would describe your pain, when the pain occurs, or whether anything specific triggers the pain.
+They may ask questions about how you would describe your pain, when the pain occurs, or whether anything specific triggers the pain.
+The doctor will also ask about your risk factors for neuropathic pain and may also request both blood and nerve tests.

-Some neuropathic pain studies suggest the use of non-steroidal anti-inflammatory drugs, such as Aleve or Motrin, may ease pain.
-Some people may require a stronger painkiller, such as those containing morphine.
-Anticonvulsant and antidepressant drugs seem to work in some cases.
+Anticonvulsant and antidepressant drugs are often the first line of treatment.
+Some neuropathic pain studies suggest the use of non-steroidal anti-inflammatory drugs (NSAIDs), such as Aleve or Motrin, may ease pain.
+Some people may require a stronger painkiller.
+Be sure to discuss the pros and cons of the medicine you take with your doctor.

 In cases that are difficult to treat, a pain specialist may use an invasive or implantable device to effectively manage the pain.
 Electrical stimulation of the nerves involved in neuropathic pain may significantly control the pain symptoms.